kkjdaniel/gogeek/README.md

 ## Documentation

 For the full documentation please see the [GoDoc here](https://pkg.go.dev/github.com/kkjdaniel/gogeek).
+Details on how to use each query function as well as the interfaces for each of the APIs can be found within their respective packages.

 ## Contributing